Introduction: Understanding Ontario Used Car Taxes

 When you purchase a vehicle from a private individual:

-The seller does not charge tax.
+The private seller does not collect or charge any tax.

 You must pay 13% Retail Sales Tax (RST) at ServiceOntario when registering the vehicle.

-1. The amount paid (bill of sale); or
+- The amount paid (bill of sale); or

 Even if you buy the vehicle at a lower price, you’ll still be taxed on the Red Book value if it’s higher.